 How to write a check with numbers reference table

-The image below shows you how to spell out numbers when writing your check.
+The image below shows you how to spell out numbers when writing your check in numerical dollar amount.
 This will help you figure out how to write a check for $10,000 dollars and even much larger amounts.
+The below is a great chart to learn how to write a check in words.

 If you came to this article wondering “How do you write a check?”
 I hope I was able to answer your question.